bkuzma/bkuzma.github.io/README.md

 Todo:

 - animate landing tile's chevron
-- add footer with "built with Gatsby"
+- refactor so padding is DRY